ROAR ACEs

 What are ACEs?

-Every child will face experiences that are normal in growing up, yet maybe emotionally challenging such as moving to a new area, studying for exams and falling out with friends.
-However, some children will experience more distressing or difficult environments which are adverse, with these having a potential traumatic long-lasting impact on their development, health and lifestyle.
+Every child will face experiences while growing up that may be emotionally challenging, such as moving to a new area, studying for exams, and falling out with friends.
+However, some children will experience more distressing or difficult environments that are adverse, with these potentially traumatic, long-lasting impacts on their development, health, and lifestyle.

-ACEs are highly stressful and potentially traumatic, events or situations that occur during childhood/adolescence under the age of eighteen.
-This could be a single event, prolonged threat or breach to a young person’s safety, security, trust or bodily integrity which can have long-lasting health and social consequences.
+ACEs are highly stressful and potentially traumatic events or situations that occur during childhood/adolescence under the age of eighteen.
+This could be a single event, prolonged threat or breach of a young person’s safety, security, trust or bodily integrity, which can have long-lasting health and social consequences.
 These experiences directly affect a young person and their environment and require significant social, emotional, neurobiological, psychological or behavioural adaptation.
 No one is immune to ACEs; although Public Health Wales research shows that three times more people suffered four or more ACEs in most deprived areas compared to the most affluent.

-There are many professionals other than a teacher who come into contact with children and young people every day.
-All staff within the school setting from the dinner time staff to the reception staff should all have an awareness of ACEs and trauma and how this may affect a child or young person day-to-day.
+Many professionals other than teachers come into contact with children and young people every day.
+All staff within the school setting, from the catering staff to the reception staff, should be aware of ACEs and trauma and how this may affect a child or young person day-to-day.

-Responding to ACEs and trauma is everyone’s responsibility to ensure the individual has the correct support around them.
+Everyone is responsible for responding to ACEs and traumas and ensuring that individuals have the correct support around them.
 Let’s all look through a trauma-informed lens.

 “I couldn't pinpoint a particular thing.
 I have enjoyed the whole of the training.
-Fran and Sophie were incredible.
 The training was so well delivered, I have learnt lots and I have plenty of tools now to go away with and use to (hopefully!) improve my practice.
 I found the training really useful on both a personal and professional level.”

 What difference will this course make?